FreshMulgogi/youtube-comment-scraper/README.md

 # Parse Comments from Youtube Videos
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ahmedshahriar/youtube-comment-scraper/main)

+UPDATED: Reconfigured to align with updates to [youtube-comment-downloader](https://github.com/egbertbouman/youtube-comment-downloader) which the script is originally based on.
+Overcomes the 20 comment limit from previous version.
+Adds new data columns for video title, publish date, views, and video URL.

 This script will dump youtube video comments to a CSV from youtube video links.
 Video links can be placed inside a variable or list or CSV

-The script is based on [youtube-comment-downloader](https://github.com/egbertbouman/youtube-comment-downloader)

 It requires **pandas** and **requests** modules